 - explain the characteristics of and power structures behind these complex algorithmic decision-making processes.
 We point out their risks, conflicts and possible harms to a general public and decision-makers and help them distinguish between applications grounded in scientifically solid, ethically responsible research and snake oil;

-- publicly call out misuses and negative impacts of algorithmic systems on human rights and the public good, and campaign for effective transparency and accountability mechanisms.
+- publicly call out misuses as well as discriminatory and other kinds of negative impacts of algorithmic systems on human rights and the public good, and campaign for effective transparency and accountability mechanisms.
 We advocate for the recognition and inclusion of diverse perspectives into all aspects of the use of and the oversight over algorithmic systems, including decisions about whether their application is justified for a given purpose;

 - build a community of people and organizations from different backgrounds, cultures and disciplines to collaborate towards these goals;